marcocapano/SplashObjc/README.md

 This project could not exist without the work on Splash by [John Sundell](https://github.com/JohnSundell/).
 If you like this project, I strongly recommend you try creating support for another language.
 John has made a really great job making the code readable and easy to work with.

-If you'd like to contribute or if you see any missing thing or mistake, please do not esitate to contact me or open a PR!
+### Why is this not a fork of Splash?

+I could have just forked the Splash project, added `ObjcGrammar.swift` and its tests and modified the command line tools provided to accept a grammar parameter.
+The reason i didnt is I would then have had to manually merge the original project with future updates.

+Instead, by using SwiftPM, the whole process is nicer 😊

-### Contacts
+# Contacts

 [marco24capano@icloud.com](mailto:marco24capano@icloud.com)

 [marcocapano.dev](https://marcocapano.dev)

+If you'd like to contribute or if you see any missing thing or mistake, please do not esitate to contact me or open a PR!